-Meet the College Board Endorsed Consultant for AP Physics C: Mechanics Jesus Hernandez
+Meet the College Board Endorsed Consultant for AP Physics C: Mechanics Connie Wells

 AP PHYSICS C APSI SESSION DESCRIPTION: